Gonorrhoea Testing

 Gonorrhoea FAQs

-Gonorrhoea is also one of the most common STIs and again it’s on the rise, particularly in men.
-Just like Chlamydia, Gonorrhoea victims often present with no symptoms, but the infection can still be passed on through vaginal, oral and anal sex.
+Gonorrhoea is one of the most commonly diagnosed sexually transmitted infections and is on the rise, particularly among men.
+Like other sexually transmitted infections, gonorrhoea often has no symptoms, but it can still be passed on through vaginal, anal, and oral sex.

 Get Judgement FREE Test